ageitgey/face_recognition/README.md

 If you want to learn how face location and recognition work instead of depending on a black box library, [read my article](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78).

+## Purpose

+Facial recognition is mostly used for security purposes, though there is increasing interest in other areas of use.

 ## Caveats

 * The face recognition model is trained on adults and does not work very well on children.
 It tends to mix